Ivzilol/Pastry-Shop/README.md

 # pastry-shop
-My application which i use for Spring and React
+My application which i use for Spring and React.
+Under construction!